TosbackCgusBridge-Bot/CGUs-versions/Pg/Privacy Policy.md

 Until you request to delete the personal data or withdraw your consent.
 If you do not make such a request, the personal data will be deleted on the following schedule:

-email: after 24 months of all-channel inactivity.
+email: after <50 months of all-channel inactivity.
 We define inactivity through several internal criteria.

-SMS: after 24 months of all-channel inactivity.
+SMS: after <50 months of all-channel inactivity.
 We define inactivity through several internal criteria.

-postal: after 48 months of all-channel inactivity.
+postal address: after <50 months of all-channel inactivity.
 We define inactivity through several internal criteria.

 **Contests**